Crestron/CH5ShellUtilitiesCli/src/shell/README.md

 ## Install all global dependencies

-Run `npm run global add @crestron/ch5-utilities-cli` or `npm install -g @crestron/ch5-utilities-cli` to deploy the project on device.
+Run `npm install -g @crestron/ch5-utilities-cli` to deploy the project on device.

 ## Install all local dependencies